BytecodeAgency/Coding-Standards/README.md

 * Don't use "Yoda" conditions, as these make it harder to read your code at a glance
 * Use camelCase and use single quotes (unless the language does not allow this).
 This is mostly taken care of by our linters
 * Indent using 4 _spaces_.
+This implies that tab characters should not be used for indentation.
 Set your code editor to convert tabs to 4 spaces.
 * Opening curly braces should be placed on the same line as the method declaration, like `function test() {`, not on a separate line
 * Lines should be at most 80 characters (spaces included).
 This is also taken care of by our linters
 * For single line comments, use `// comment`, for multi-line comments, use `/** * comment */`